jonathanbossenger/block-theme-course/module-09/01-Disabling-Theme-Settings-in-Theme-json.md

 # Disabling Theme Settings in theme.json

 The `theme.json` file is a powerful tool that allows theme authors to control much of the block-editing experience.
-Its primary roles is to allow developers to opt into specific design-related settings and create custom styles.
+Its primary roles are to allow developers to opt into specific design-related settings and create custom styles.

 In this lesson, you will learn how to curate that experience by enabling or disabling specific design settings.